-In 2015 Pete composed and created “The Gathering”, a 25 minute piece for solo saxophone and soundscape which was specially written for performance at the Exeter Respect Festival on Sun 7th June 2015.
+In 2015 Pete composed and created “The Gathering”, a 25 minute piece for solo saxophone and soundscape for performance at the Exeter Respect Festival on Sun 7th June 2015.
 The soundscape combines elements of pre-recorded instrumental sounds (double bass, electric bass, guitar, keys, drums, congas all played by Pete), electronic sounds and found sounds.
 The music is atmospheric, blues influenced and generally chilled out but interrupted by episodes of Pete’s contemporary music writing.
 The Gathering refers to the gathering of people at the festival, which is a celebration of diversity in Exeter, and a gathering together of Pete’s diverse instrumental and composition skills, styles and techniques.

 IF WE COULD SEE THROUGH NEUTRINO EYES